arctop/vulcan-organizations-manager/README.md

 ## Manage and create organizations

-This package helps to generate users management pages for [Vulcan.js](http://vulcanjs.org/) applications.
-It is based on [Vulcan Backoffice Builder](https://github.com/lbke/vulcan-backoffice-builder).
+This package helps to manage organizations on [Vulcan.js](http://vulcanjs.org/) applications.
+Including organizations dashboard for the app's admin and generating registration URLs.

-The current Vulcan account system (1.12.3) makes it complex to administrate users, for example if you need to setup their password yourself or even to create them manually.
-This package provides helpers to facilitate this kind of workflows.

 **/!\ This is an experimental package, API will certainly evolve in the months to come**.